Wednesday 7 August 2024

 Many of us are familiar with the line in the classic Be Thou My Vision: ‘Nought be all else to me save that thou art’.
 If you asked your average churchgoer to explain what they're singing there, I think they'd struggle.
 In fact, I still don't know what exactly that line is saying!

 Praise! is a hymnbook which has breathed new life into old hymns by modernising the language.
-They have rendered a valuable service to the church, especially since a quarter of century on from their revision work, British churches have far more non-native English speakers in the congregation.
+They have rendered a valuable service to the church, especially since a quarter of century on from their revision work, British churches comprise far more non-native English speakers than before.

 Compare the modern Praise! version: